 The Deschutes River Trail System is the crown jewel of the Bend Parks and Recreation Department’s Urban Trails System.
-Once fully developed, it will consist of 19 contiguous miles of trail alongside the river, but today there are 11 miles of completed sections, for a long loop or an out and back.
+Once fully developed, it will consist of 19 contiguous miles of trail alongside the river, but today there are 11 miles of completed sections, not all contiguous.
 The various sections of the trail are known as “reaches,” which are characterized by neighborhoods and surrounding landscapes.
-Although you can choose to run any of the five reaches (or a combination of them) the local favorite routes are the River Run Reach and the Old Mill Reach.
-Farewell Bend Park makes an easy three-mile loop past gurgling rapids and waterfalls.
-At the southernmost end, the River Trail links up with the Lava Connector and runs all the way to nearby Sunriver.
-Note that the trails along the river are not contiguous — best to pick one of the ‘reaches’.

 Central Section.
 The most central, park-like, and easy to follow section of the Deschutes River Trail is the 2.5 miles from Drake Park downtown, south to the end Farewell Bend Park.
 There are numerous pedestrian bridges crossing the river, but the path is most seamless on the east side.
 Just south of Drake Park, there’s a short on-road section along NW Riverfront St. Just south of there, in the Whitewater Park/Old Mill area, it’s fun to see the white water rafters, tubers, and surfers negotiate the rapids!
 In this area, there are paths on both sides, with Riverbend Park on the west side and Farewell Bend Park on the east side.
 Yhere are multiple loop options, especially between Old Mill and Farewell Bend Park.
 We’ve mapped a 5-mile loop incorporating the pedestrian bridges.